About Last Prisoner Project + House of Wise

 LPP addresses three justice reform initiatives: prisoner release, record-clearing through clean slate initiatives, and reentry programs.

 Freedom doesn’t mean simply being pardoned from jail.
 Once released, these men and women face significant barriers to key areas of rebuilding life such as employment, housing, and financial aid.
 Mothers and fathers struggle to provide for their families and succeed in life.

 Most of the inmates LPP helps are in single-parent households.
-As you can imagine in this scenario, making ends meet is hard, let alone supporting kids and their passions.
-Children of incarcerated parents have big dreams, too — like tenth-grader Cleer Cooper, who wants to pursue Ivy League law school or fashion school in NY.
+As you can imagine, making ends meet is hard, let alone supporting kids and their passions.
+Children of incarcerated parents have big dreams, too — like Cleer Cooper, who wants to pursue law school or fashion school in New York.

-We’re thankful for the privilege to use and sell House of Wise products, knowing that many people are still suffering from cannabis criminalization for the same thing.
+We’re thankful for the privilege to use and sell House of Wise products, knowing that many people are still suffering from cannabis criminalization.
 That's why intervention, advocacy, and awareness is key to moving forward as a society.

 To learn more about Last Prisoner Project, visit lastprisonerproject.org.